-Responsible Officer Boatshed Coordina Wurrumiyanga tor - Number FTE 4 Strategic Goal To provide effective Council services to the Tiwi Community and other stakeholders.
-Primary Outcome An Inter-Island Car and Passenger Ferry operates on weekdays throughout the year; Create a diverse work environment to capture the employment of female deckhands; Attend schools on Tiwi Islands to share career knowledge for potential and future roles at the boatshed.
-Program Description The Council is responsible for the operation of the Inter-Island Ferry Service and maintenance of the Inter-Island Ferry.
-Key Functions and Outputs The Car and Passenger Ferry operates between Bathurst and Melville Island.
-Hours of Operation Monday to Friday 8.30 am - 4.00pm Weekends during football season on match days.
-12 Games to cross on Ferry 4 Tiwi Bombers games (Saturday) No cars on football days only passenger Operates as a paid service Ceremonies on weekends and out of hours The Ferry can operate as a paid service for ceremonies and funerals on weekends or out of hours operation Emergency out of hours travel between islands as required (i.e. police or emergency services) Collection of all operational data, incl. cars and passengers carried each day and a log of all maintenance work Key performanc indicators :e Reporting frequence y Unit Target Ferry operates to scheduled hours Monthly reports to council 95% Tickets collected for all vehicles crossing Monthly reports to council 100% compliances Ensuring routine maintenance of vessel and outboard engines, inc. the passenger dingy Annual 6 full services per year All vehicles and passengers carried safely Annual Incident reports < 5 boat shed incident reports Operate according to Australian Maritime Safety Authority (AMSA) requirements Annual 100% compliance with requirement Vessels complies with both the Certificate of Operations and the Australian Maritime Safety Authority (AMSA) periodic survey Annual Survey inspection Pass annua survey inspection
+Responsible Officer Boatshed Coordinator - Wurrumiyanga Number FTE 4 Strategic Goal To provide effective Council services to the stakeholders. e Tiwi Community and other Primary Outcome An Inter-Island Car and Passenger Ferry operates on weekdays throughout the year; Create a diverse work environment to capture the employment of female deckhands; Attend schools on Tiwi Islands to share career knowledge for potential and future roles at the boatshed.
+Program Description The Council is responsible for the oper Service and maintenance of the Inter-Islan r-Island Ferry Key Functions and Outputs The Car and Passenger Ferry operates be Island.
+Hours of Operation Monday to Friday 8.30 am - 4.00pm Weekends during football season on match 12 Games to cross on Ferry 4 Tiwi Bombers games (Saturday) No cars on football days only passenger Operates as a paid service Ceremonies on weekends and out of hours The Ferry can operate as a paid service for weekends or out of hours operation Emergency out of hours travel between isleemergency services) Collection of all operational data, incl. cars day and a log of all maintenance work h days.
+S r ceremonies and ands as required I funerals on (i.e. police or